Behchokǫ̀: History

 As the community grew alongside increased services such as a mission-run hospital and church, the government viewed the topography of Fort Rae as unsuitable for expansion.
-In the 1950s there was concern about runoff from animal and human wastes contaminating sources of drinking water, and the government proposed constructing a new settlement on more favourable terrain.
-The community became known as Edzo and was located on the west side of the Frank Channel opposite Fort Rae a 24 km drive away.
-Most of the Dene families refused to move from their community so that Rae and Edzo (Rae-Edzo) became two separate communities although administered together.
+In the 1950s they were concerned about runoff from animal and human wastes contaminating sources of drinking water, and the government proposed constructing a new settlement on more favourable terrain.
+The community became known as Edzo and was located on the west side of the Frank Channel opposite Fort Rae, a 24 km drive away.
+Most of the Dene families refused to move from their community, so Rae and Edzo (Rae-Edzo) became two separate communities although they were administered together.

 The name Rae-Edzo was changed 4 August 2005 to Behchokǫ̀.
 The biggest names in Tłı̨chǫ history are Edzo, Bruneau, and Monfwi.
 All men were Dogrib chiefs at important periods in their cultural history; Edzo signed the peace pact with the Yellowknives Dene in the 1820s, Jimmy Bruneau was a long-standing chief in the 20th century, and Monfwi signed Treaty 11 with the Canadian Government in 1921 and created the Tłı̨chǫ annual assembly in 1932.

 Before 2005 the community was unincorporated, and most local governance was provided by a First Nations band government, Dog Rib Rae First Nation.
 Under the terms of the Tłı̨chǫ Agreement, most responsibilities of Dog Rib Rae have been transferred to the Behchokǫ̀ Community Government.
 However, the First Nation is still recognized by the federal government for Indian Act enrollment.